Snapstromegon/Bc-Praxisprojekt/README.md

 Componer is a component development/testing framework developed in preperation to my bachelor thesis.

+This is also deployed via Netlify to [https://componer.hoeser.dev/](https://componer.hoeser.dev/).

 ## Getting Started

 - install [NodeJS](https://nodejs.org/en/) (the version should be LTS or Current - both are fine)